aytechnet/1brc/README.md

 [Here](https://github.com/aytechnet/1brc/blob/main/src/main.go) is a new proposed solution in Golang for this challenge.
 It was inspired from [Alexander Yastrebov](https://github.com/AlexanderYastrebov) for using FNV-1a hashing and a custom map along with the following optimizations :
  * extensive use of [sync/atomic](https://pkg.go.dev/sync/atomic) in order to avoid the `reduce` computation from all thread
+ * almost no allocation (no GC stress) and memory consumption is very low
  * [FNV-1a hash](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) is slightly modified to produce a non-zero hash which is used to find an empty slot in hash table (remenber no lock are used)
  * hash collision are only distinguished with length of name (FNV-1a collisions are very rare in general and there are only around 50000 distinct weather station name used)
  * buffer alignement to EOL is done in created thread to speed up the process a little